csci-1301/csci-1301.github.io/labs/HelloWorld/readme.md

 ## Breaking Your Program

-If you followed the instructions carefully, your were able to build the solution and start the program without debugging after each step.
-[As you know, C\# has precise rules](../../book.html#rules-of-c-syntax) and not respecting them can prevent your solution from being built by the IDE.
+If you followed the instructions carefully, you were able to build the solution and start the program without debugging after each step.
+[As you know, C\# has precise rules](../../book.html#rules-of-c-syntax), and not respecting them can prevent your solution from being built by the IDE.

 In this exercise, you are asked to do the following:

 #.
 Change the program so that it violates one of the syntax rules of `C#`.
 #.
-Build the solution and note that an error is reported.
+Build the solution, and note that an error is reported.
 The IDE will report a build error similar to the following:

        Build: 0 succeeded, 1 failed, 0 up-to-date, 0 skipped